 Recovering your disabled Instagram account can be a real pain especially at a time like this when Instagram has cut down the number of their staff due to the COVID pandemic.

 We’re seeing a lot of people in my telegram group getting the message: We can’t review the decision to disable your account.
 We have fewer reviewers available due to the coronavirus (COVID-19) pandemic, so we can’t review this decision at this time.

-This message appears to show mostly to people appealing from third world countries and the possible solution to this would be to use a VPN (the free version will do) when appealing.
+This message appears to show mostly to people appealing from third world countries and the possible solution to this would be to use Ingramer’s private VPN (register quickly and log in to use it) when appealing.

 Using the VPN you can set your location to the USA or other Western European countries.
 This could help get your appeal through.

 Whether Instagram will restore your disabled account or not will mostly depend on the reason given for the ban.
 I’ve seen accounts reenabled a few hours after the appeal and I’ve also seen others take weeks, sometimes months to recover.